Last Updated: 7/12/21 | July 12th, 2021

 3. World Trade Center & 9/11 Memorial and Museum

-Wander the somber memorial and then take in the view from the new “Freedom Tower.”
+On September 11th, 2001, almost 3,000 people were killed in a series of terrorist attacks in NYC and elsewhere.
+Don’t miss this somber memorial, which lists the names of everyone killed (it’s free).
+Afterward, take in the view from the new “Freedom Tower” (which was built to replace the World Trade Center buildings).
 On the elevator up, you can see pictures of the historical development of the city and how it’s changed over the years.
 To get a deeper understanding of 9/11 and the events that unfolded, visit the museum.
-It’s home to some moving exhibits that illuminate the significance of the tragedy and its impact.
+It’s home to moving exhibits that illuminate the scope and significance of the tragedy.

 4. Wall Street